 All information (whether in text or photographs) is supplied in good faith but should not be relied upon as being a statement of representation or fact.GOT AN EVENT TO SHARE?
 It's free to post your events on What's On Glasgow, click here to find out more!

 Want to be the first to hear about what's happening in Glasgow?
-Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!Join Lucky Strike for their bi-weekly pub quiz, with a focus on general knowledge and music knowledge, it's perfect for both music lovers & experienced quizzers!
+Follow us on Facebook and join the What's On Scotland Group!Join Lucky Strike for their bi-weekly pub quiz, with a focus on general knowledge and music knowledge, it's perfect for both music lovers & experienced quizzers!

 READ MOREGlasgow's Book Fair, Books at the Botanics, is held every month in the Hopkirk building at Glasgow's Botanic Gardens!